mlpack/mlpack/fastlib/branches/fastlib-stl/mlpack/naive_bayes/README.txt

 -> An example run of the testing class would be the following: fl-build test_simple_nbc_main
-./test_simple_nbc_main
+./nbc_test

-Note: you don't need to give any parameters for testing because it will use the defaults.
-In case you want to give your own training and test sets, you know how to do it.
+Note: You don't need to give any parameters for testing because it will use the defaults.
+It requires the files be in the same directory as you run the executable from.